 Your First Alert to weekend rain followed by the potential for storms next week

 MEMPHIS, Tenn.
-(WMC) - After a brief peak of sunshine today, clouds move back in tonight ahead of our next round of rain tomorrow.
+(WMC) - An active pattern continues across the Mid-South.
+After a brief break yesterday afternoon, rain will push back into the region today through Sunday morning.
 Rainfall will average a quarter to three quarters of an inch for most areas, but higher amounts are likely in some areas especially south of Memphis.
-That will be followed by a midweek cold front that will usher in more rain along with the chance of thunderstorms and strong wind.
+This will be followed by a midweek cold front that will usher in more rain along with the chance of thunderstorms and strong wind.

-TONIGHT: Mostly Cloudy with patchy fog, a light to calm wind, and overnight lows in the mid to upper 40s.

 SUNDAY: Cloudy with afternoon highs in the mid to upper 50s and lows in the mid 40s.